-In the United States, amaryllis bulbs can grow well outdoors in most parts of zones 8-11, with some varieties even overwintering in zone 7.
+In the United States, amaryllis bulbs can grow well outdoors in most parts of zones 8 through 11, with some varieties even overwintering in zone 7.
 In the right conditions, outdoor amaryllis plants will produce new bulbs each year, naturalizing into dense colonies.
 When too many bulbs form underground in a spot, they can begin to choke each other out.
-Like lilies, hosta, daffodils or many other plants, the overgrown clumps can be divided to space plants out and rejuvenate them.
+Like lilies, hosta, daffodils, or many other plants, the overgrown clumps can be divided to space plants out and rejuvenate them.

 When to split amaryllis plants will depend on what you intend to do with the bulbs.
 In late summer and fall, amaryllis can be taken from the garden to force into bloom for the holidays.
 However, garden amaryllis plants are usually divided in autumn months (October/November) or February and March in warmer regions.
 Dividing outdoor amaryllis plants at these times will allow them their natural dormancy period to form spring blooms.

 How to Divide Amaryllis Bulbs in the Garden

 Before amaryllis plant division, you should prepare the new site or containers.
 Add soil or amendments to provide a well-draining, healthy soil to reduce transplant shock.
 Amaryllis bulbs will benefit from the addition of rich, organic matter.
 Pre-dig holes with a bulb planter or auger.
 In regions with dry winters, it may be necessary to water the planting site deeply 24 hours before digging to make the soil easier to work with.
 You can also trim off any stalks and foliage remaining on the amaryllis at this point.